Melt Sieberhagen

-Melt Sieberhagen is a South African actor and comic and was born in Ventersdorp.
+Melt Sieberhagen is a South African actor and comic who was born in Ventersdorp.

 Training

-He obtained a B.A. in Drama from the University of Pretoria in 2001.
+He obtained a B.A. degree in Drama from the University of Pretoria in 2001.

 Television appearances

-He starred in numerous South African soaps as well as the Afrikaans comic sketch program Kompleks II.
+Sieberhagen starred in numerous South African soaps, as well as in the Afrikaans comic sketch program Kompleks II.
 He is also part of the permanent cast of Proesstraat.
 He has also appeared in television commercials for Cell C, TOPS @ Spar, Bioplus, McCarthy Call-a-car and Wimpy.
-As a voice over artist he has contributed to various television programs, commercial and a host of regular radio advertisements.
+As a voice-over artist, he has contributed to various television programs, commercial and a host of regular radio advertisements.